svenvg93/GitBook/docker/proxies/traefik.md

 ## Adding a Service

-Add the following labels to every `docker-compose.yml` you want to expose with Traefik
+To expose a service through Traefik, add the following labels to the `docker-compose.yml` of that service:

 ```yaml
 labels: